xiaoshan-lin/xiaoshan-lin.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I'm Xiaoshan Lin, a PhD student majoring in Aerospace Engineering and Mechanics at the University of Minnesota, Twin Cities.
+I’m Xiaoshan Lin, a **PhD student** majoring in <a href="https://cse.umn.edu/aem">Aerospace Engineering and Mechanics</a>
+at the **University of Minnesota, Twin Cities**.

+My research interests lie in
+- **Motion Planning**:
+  - Developing solutions for energy-constrained heterogeneous multi-robot systems with a focus on environmental monitoring.
+- **Reinforcement Learning**:
-My research interests lie in 1) motion planning with energy-constrained heterogeneous multi-robot systems for environmental monitoring; and 2) reinforcement learning with temporal logic specifications with a probabilistic satisfaction guarantee.
+  - Exploring temporal logic specifications with a focus on achieving probabilistic satisfaction guarantees.

 In my spare time, I like cooking, hiking and playing with my cat.